Skip to content

 from dataclasses import dataclass, field

-from gem.entities import EntityOp
+from gem.state.entities import EntityOp

 from gem.parser import ReplayParser